invertase/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 # Building a Caching Service on Google Cloud using Valkey, Spring Boot, and PostgreSQL
 Modern applications need to deliver fast, responsive user experiences at scale.

 In this tutorial, we’ll walk through the architectural concepts and deployment steps for creating a high-performance caching service on Google Cloud.
-Using a combination of Java, Spring Boot, PostgreSQL, and [Valkey](https://github.com/invertase/valkey-demos) you can significantly reduce latency, while offloading your primary database
+Using a combination of Java, Spring Boot, PostgreSQL, and [Valkey](https://github.com/invertase/valkey-demos) you can significantly reduce latency, while also recuding the load on your database.

-TODO

 ## Why Caching Matters